elandahl/elandahl.github.io/_posts/2018-2-21-Hack2Impact.md

 ---
 layout: post
-title: Register now for Hack2Impact, a hackathon for social good
+title: Feb.
+23-24-25, Hack2Impact, a hackathon for social good
 ---

 *Create solutions to issues facing the Chicago community in mentored teams*